-So you can decide which type the class with be completing.
+Then, you can decide which type of artwork the class with be undertaking:

-- Handprints – to get the best results with handprints do not dip hands in the paint this creates too much smudging ( and it very messy) use a roller or Dap the paint on the hand with a sponge before pressing on to the paper
+- Handprints.
+To get the best results with handprints do not dip hands in the paint.
+This creates too much smudging ( and it’s very messy).
+Use a roller or dab the paint on the hand with a sponge before pressing on the paper

-- Self portrait – Designs can be done using black texters, or crayons.
-Have the child
+- Self portrait.
+Designs can be done using black textas or crayons.

-- Photos – children could take a photo in class or they could bring in their own photos
+- Photos.
+Students could take a photo in class or they could provide their own photo

-- Individual prints – I the child is doing an individual print. haven’t do it on an A4 piece of paper using any kind of colour paint/ crayon.
-As we can now do full colour individual prints
+- Individual prints.
+Students could do an individual print on a A4 piece of paper using any kind of colour paint or crayon.

-Make sure each child put their name on their artwork.
-Ideally, their names and class written at the bottom or under drawing.
+Make sure each student puts their name onto their artwork.
+Ideally, their names and the class should be written at the bottom edge of the paper, or under the drawing.